Uses of Biochar, Part 3: Farming & Agriculture

 Decontamination of soil / soil remediation

 Biochar can adsorb many toxins (eg pesticides, herbicides) from soils.
 When the pesticides and herbicide are contaminating the soil this effect is good.
-But, it is recognised that if the pesticides is active on the soil surface – biochar will reduce the effect.
+But, it is recognised that if the pesticides are active on the soil surface – biochar will reduce the effect.

 Biochar will also absorb heavy metal toxic elements like chromium and mercury.
 However once absorbed, what happens next?
 There is a lot of research to do.
 Universities and staff looking to test the heavy metal adsorption of biochar should call - we can help supply small or large quantities of biochar.